 - (A) Form and Scope of Order.
 An order granting an extreme risk protection order must include the following provisions: - (1) Respondent Responsibilities.
-The respondent must complete the filing requirements contained in subrule (D)(1) within one business day after the respondent receives a copy of the extreme risk protection order or has actual notice of the order.
-A failure to comply with the filing requirements may subject the respondent to contempt of court proceedings and immediate arrest.
+The respondent must complete the filing requirements contained in subrule (D)(1).
+A failure to comply with the filing requirements will result in the issuance of either a warrant or an order to show cause why the respondent should not be held in contempt of court.

 - (2) Purchase/Possession of Firearms.
 The respondent must not purchase or possess a firearm.
 If the respondent has been issued a license under MCL 28.422 that the respondent has not used and that is not yet void, the respondent must not use it and must surrender it to the law enforcement agency designated under MCL 691.1809(1)(g). - (3) Concealed Carry Licenses.
 The respondent must not apply for a concealed pistol license.
-If the respondent has been issued a license to carry a concealed pistol, the license will be suspended or revoked under MCL 28.428, once the extreme risk protection order is entered into the law enforcement information network (LEIN).
+If the respondent has been issued a license to carry a concealed pistol, the license will be suspended or revoked under MCL 28.428 once the extreme risk protection order is entered into the law enforcement information network (LEIN).
 The respondent must surrender the license to carry a concealed pistol as required by MCL 28.428. - (4) Firearm Surrender.
-The respondent must, within 24 hours or, at the court's discretion, immediately after being served with the order, surrender any firearms in the respondent's possession or control to the law enforcement agency designated under MCL 691.1809(1)(g) or, if allowed as ordered by the court, to a licensed firearm dealer on the list prepared under MCL 691.1818.
+The respondent must, within 24 hours, or at the court's discretion, immediately after being served with the order, surrender any firearms in the respondent's possession or control to the law enforcement agency designated under MCL 691.1809(1)(g), or if allowed as ordered by the court, to a licensed firearm dealer on the list prepared under MCL 691.1818.